-BIDDING LIMITS FOR BOND AUCTIONS Competitive Bidding Non-Competitive Bidding Primary Dealer - for own account From 10 to 25 per cent \$3 million - for customers The sum of customer cannot exceed \$3 mil 25 per cent Real Return Bonds ar million for other mark Government of Canad - in aggregate The sum of the bids submitted by a primary dealer on its own behalf and on behalf of its customers cannot exceed 40 per cent of the tender less the dealer's excess net long position (up to the dealer's bidding limit).
-Other Government Securities Distributor - for own account From 0 to 9 per cent \$0 or \$3 million - for customers 10 per cent The sum of customer bids cannot exceed \$3 million for Real Return Bonds and \$10 million for other marketable Government of Canada bonds.
+TABLE 1: BIDDING LIMITS FOR BOND AUCTIONS

+Bidder Classification Competitive Bidding Non-Competitive Bidding Government Securities Distributors Primary Dealers For own account Bidding limits equal the lesser of: the formula calculation (outlined in section 6) or 25 per cent of the auctioned amount.
+The minimum bidding limit is 10 per cent of the auction amount. \$3 million For customers 25 per cent of the tender The sum of customer bids cannot exceed \$3 million for Real Return Bonds and \$10 million for nominal bonds.
+In aggregate The aggregate bids submitted by a primary dealer on its own behalf and on behalf of its customers cannot exceed 40 per cent of the tender less the dealer's excess net long position (up to the dealer's bidding limit).
+Other Government Securities Distributors For own account Bidding limits equal the lesser of: the formula calculation (outlined in Section 6) or 9 per cent. \$0 or \$3 million For customers 10 per cent of the tender The sum of customer bids cannot exceed \$3 million for Real Return Bonds and \$10 million for nominal bonds.
+Customers 25 per cent of the tender \$3 million for Real Return Bonds and \$5 million for nominal bonds.